 The uptake efficiency factor (biotransfer or absorption factor) describes the proportion of the COPC that is absorbed into the animal from any ingested sources.
-Uptake efficiency was conservatively assumed to be 100% for all COPC/receptor combinations.
-This is likely an extremely conservative assumption; for example, chromium compounds were found to have a maximum absorption efficiency of 10% in the GI tract (Outridge and Scheuhammer, 1993).
+Uptake efficiency was conservatively assumed to be 100% for all COPC/receptor combinations and/or accounted for in TRV determination.